Sunday Worship Arrangements

-Welcome to our Sunday services, which we are pleased to resume.
+Welcome to our Sunday services.
 Please read the following arrangements for your own safety and that of others.
 Anyone showing symptoms of coronavirus should not attend church, and those who have been shielding or are clinically vulnerable should take particular care to minimise contact with others.

 - When entering the church by the main (side) door please sanitise your hands, and again on leaving.
 The West (back) door is the emergency exit and disabled access.

-- Seating in alternate rows of pews or on chairs will be at a social distance of two meters.
+- Seating in alternate rows of pews or on chairs will be at a social distance.
 Please sit where directed.

 - Children are welcome to attend, supervised by parents or guardians.

-- It is a government requirement to wear a face covering inside the church building unless medically exempt.
+- It is requested that the congregation continue to wear a face covering inside the church building unless medically exempt.
 This may be removed to receive communion.

 - To support the NHS Track and Trace system a record of names and phone numbers of those attending will be collected on entry.
 This gives consent to sharing them with NHS Track and Trace if asked.
 Details will be kept securely for 21 days, after which they will be safely disposed of.

 - Communion in one kind (bread only) will be received standing from a central point.
 Please come forward in a single line when directed and keep socially distanced.
 Those receiving a blessing instead should carry something as a sign to the vicar.
 Please speak to a Warden before the service to request a gluten free wafer or to have communion brought to your seat.